es-ude/elastic-ai.runtime.enV5/README.md

 ### Troubleshooting

-In case the command which fetches the submodules fails, try executing `git submodule update --init --recursive --force`.
+* In case the command which fetches the submodules fails, try executing `git submodule update --init --recursive --force`.
 This will most likely fix the problem.
+* To generate a clean CMake Build without deleting and reinitializing the build directory run `cmake --build <build_dir> --target clean`.